Undergraduate Academic Regulations & Procedures

 Credit for Life Experience Policy

 Lebanon Valley College provides for the awarding of undergraduate academic credit for knowledge acquired through nonacademic experience in subjects in the College curriculum.
 The experience should have a direct relation to the material taught in a course in the College curriculum and should extend over a sufficient period to provide substantive knowledge in the relevant area.
 Matriculated students who believe they qualify for such credit may petition the appropriate department through their academic advisors.
-Students enrolled in the continuing education program must petition through the Continuing Education Office.
-This petition must:
+Part-time students must petition through the Graduate and Professional Studies Office.
+This petition must be outlined on the Experiential Learning Application and:

 (1) detail the relevant experience in question